Equity

 MTSS Provides Continuity of Support

-MTSS is helpful for continuity of support, and IEPs don't always tell educators specifically how to differentiate their support for students.
-Teachers also don't always have access to the IEP to know how they can support that student alongside the special education teacher.
+MTSS is helpful for continuity of support and ensuring that students who need access to interventions have ready access.
+MTSS is the opposite of "wait to fail!"
 When providing holistic support to students and bringing Special Education students closer to the classroom, it helps to have a platform like Branching Minds that supports an "all students may be in need of support" mindset.

 Key takeaways from this article: